DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 so the PMD can managed the memory on destruction of a session.

-**Note**: Sessions created on a particular device can only be used on Crypto devices of the same type, and if you try to use a session on a device different to that on which it was created then the Crypto operation will fail.
+**Note**: Sessions created on a particular device can only be used on Crypto devices of the same type - the same driver id used by this devices, and if you try to use a session on a device different to that on which it was created then the Crypto operation will fail.

 ``rte_cryptodev_sym_session_create()`` is used to create a symmetric session on